In-Place Hold and Litigation Hold

 Items in the Recoverable Items folder aren't calculated toward the user's mailbox quota.
 In Exchange Online, the Recoverable Items folder has its own quota.
 For Exchange, the default values for the RecoverableItemsWarningQuota and RecoverableItemsQuota mailbox properties are set to 20 GB and 30 GB respectively.
 In Exchange Online, the quota for the Recoverable Items folder (in the user's primary mailbox) is automatically increased to 100 GB when you place a mailbox on Litigation Hold or In-Place Hold.
 When the storage quota for the Recoverable Items folder in the primary mailbox of a mailbox on hold is close to reaching its limit, you can do the following things:

 Enable the archive mailbox and turn on auto-expanding archiving - You can enable an unlimited storage capacity for the Recoverable Items folder simply by enabling the archive mailbox and then turning on the auto-expanding archiving feature in Exchange Online.
 This results in 110 GB for the Recoverable Items folder in the primary mailbox and an unlimited amount of storage capacity for the Recoverable Items folder in the user's archive.
-See how: Enable archive mailboxes in the Office 365 Security & Compliance Center and Enable unlimited archiving in Office 365.
+See how: Enable archive mailboxes in the Compliance Center and Enable unlimited archiving - Admin help.

 After you enable the archive for a mailbox that's close to exceeding the storage quota for the Recoverable Items folder, you might want to run the Managed Folder Assistant to manually trigger the assistant to process the mailbox so that expired items are moved the Recoverable Items folder in the archive mailbox.
 For instructions, see Step 4 in Increase the Recoverable Items quota for mailboxes on hold.